Decision Conflict, Power Logit, and the Deferral Outside Option: Introduction

-We illustrate the applicability of the quadratic logit in two ways.
-First we show how the classic Holman-Marley-McFadden assumptions and argument that underpin the conditional-logit formulation of the logit without an outside option can be modified in order for the quadratic logit to admit a similar discrete choice formulation.
-Second, we analyze a duopolistic model where firms simultaneously compete in price and quality under logit and quadratic-logit demand.
-We find that the quadratic-logit equilibrium has both firms increasing their products' quality/price ratio by 50\% relative to the baseline logit equilibrium, and seeing their profits decreased by almost two thirds.
-Intuitively, each firm increases its quality/price ratio in an effort to reduce the consumer's decision difficulty and mitigate the risk of losing them to the rival firm \textit{or} driving them out of the market altogether.
+We illustrate the applicability of our analysis both in theoretical and empirical settings.
+In our theoretical application we analyse a duopolistic market where firms compete simultaneously in price and quality under the common-knowledge assumption that consumer demand is determined by the power-logit model where a product's value is defined, intuitively, by its quality/price ratio.
+We derive simple and economically interpretable intuitive closed-form solutions for all equilibrium variables in the model: price, quality, profits and a notion of consumer welfare that appears suitable in environments where consumers opt out due to indecisiveness or overload.
+A key feature of the (symmetric) equilibrium is that, as the power parameter capturing consumers' decision difficulty increases, firms increase their products' quality/price ratio and see their profits decreased, both because of the reduced profit margins and because of the lower share of consumers who buy any product.
+Intuitively, this is driven by each firm increasing its quality/price ratio in an effort to reduce the consumer's decision difficulty and mitigate the risk of losing them to the rival firm \textit{or} of driving them out of the market altogether.